HussainAlQurain/HussainAlQurain/README.md

 - 👋 Hi, I’m Hussain AlQurain
 - 🌱 Bachelor's in Computer Science.
-- 📖 Currently Studying for my  Master's Degree in High performance and Cloud Computing at KFUPM
+- 📚 Pursuing a Master's Degree in High-Performance and Cloud Computing at KFUPM
 - 📫 contact me at hussain.qurain@outlook.com

 <!---